We recommend a few simple care instructions to keep your pan in tip top condition. Adhering to our tips will give you years of use and satisfaction.

 You may use any utensils with our cookware with care, though if using metal, do not scrape, poke or prod the interior, we recommend high heat silicon.

-Never cut your food inside a Crafond® unless with our Spatula Mia.
+Never cut food inside a pan.

 When you remove your food from your pan, add a cup of water to the pan (even whilst hot) to aid the cleaning process.
-Cleaning a Crafond is very simple; wash the pan after every use – while still hot – with hot soapy water.
+Cleaning is very simple; wash the pan after every use – while still hot – with hot soapy water.

 Do not use scourers, or abrasive brushes or cleaning agents, cleaning with a soft sponge is all that is needed.